 Daniel Rostein, MD, FACOG is a Gynecologist and Infertility Specialist specializing in minimally invasive surgery for diseases like endometriosis.
-The practice has locations in Oak Brook, IL and Berwyn, IL.
+The practice has locations in Oak Brook, IL.

 Endometriosis is a disease that causes abnormal growth of uterine tissue in other parts of the body.
 This tissue can eventually become lesions, adhesions, or tumors.
 The growths often cause pain and may cause fertility issues.
 Endometriosis is typically found within the lower abdomen but can appear anywhere in the body.
 Women with endometriosis often experience lower abdominal pain, painful periods, or pain with sexual intercourse, and may report having a hard time getting pregnant.